-Nordic TSOs reserve the right to require a collateral from the BSPs.
+Nordic TSOs reserve the right to require collateral from the BSPs.
 Each TSO will define the locally used collateral regime until a common Nordic collateral model has been defined.
-More detailed information about the collateral requirement for BSPs shall be provided if any of the Nordic TSOs decide to apply the requirement nationally.
+More detailed information about the collateral requirement for BSPs shall be provided and will be presented in the Balancing Service settlement Agreement's Appendix 2 - Collaterals if any of the Nordic TSOs decide to apply the requirement nationally.